Academic Catalog 2025-2026

 TC Transfer Credit N/A

-W Withdraw after add drop N/A
+W Withdraw after Add/Drop N/A

-Suggested Grade Scale
+Suggested Grading Scale

 Letter for P/F Grade Percent Grade